unitartu-remrob/remrob-webapp/README.md

 # Running tests

 Video illustration of a performance test run: https://www.youtube.com/watch?v=ScvikH2_Jkg

+To run the tests, make sure the server is serving the [modified version of noVNC](https://github.com/Tsapu/noVNC-metrics), which does average framebuffer update rate logging to the server.

 The performance test scripts are on `performance-tests` branch in [remrob-docker repository](https://github.com/unitartu-remrob/remrob-docker/tree/performance-tests).
 The Dockerfile includes custom-built Gazebo and Rviz that have been modified to extract FPS measures from the simulations.
 The extracted data is saved in `$HOME/.ros`.